Providence Nursing Home Abuse Lawyer

 - Older Americans Act: This act established the Administration on Aging, provided grants for social services and research benefiting the elderly, strengthened elder mistreatment prevention measures, and promoted programs for older citizens.Â

-- Elder Abuse Prevention and Prosecution Act of 2017: This act set up a system to help gather data on the abuse of seniors to assist with prevention measures.
+- Elder Abuse Prevention and Prosecution Act of 2017: This act established a system to gather data on senior abuse to assist with prevention measures.

 What Are The Signs Of Elder Abuse In Nursing Homes?